Finding Your Local Heroes: Danielle Green, Purple Heart Recipient

 Across the nation, kids in fourth grade learn about their state history.
 In our district, fourth grade is the year of the Famous Hoosier Project, which entails researching, reporting, and dressing up as someone famous from the state of Indiana.

-As we near Purple Heart Day (August 7), perhaps we look past the famous authors, actors, and ball players and turn our hearts to those who quietly serve, often sacrificing their very lives to protect us.
+Perhaps we look past the famous authors, actors, and ball players and turn our hearts to those who quietly serve, often sacrificing their very lives to protect us.
 Today I want to feature someone who should be on the Famous Hoosier list: Danielle Green.

 South Side, Chicago, is not an easy place for anyone to grow up.
 Danielle's father was not in the picture and her mother was addicted to crack cocaine, but she had a grandmother who did her best.
 At a young age, Danielle decided that she wanted to play basketball at Notre Dame in South Bend, Indiana.
 That meant going to a school in North Side, Chicago, which required trains and buses to get to.
 Danielle was determined to have a better life, though, and made the trip every day; she joined the ROTC and the National Honor Society.

 When she was offered a basketball scholarship to Notre Dame in South Bend, Indiana, Danielle committed on the spot.
 She knew what she wanted.
 After a couple of tough years and some injuries, Danielle graduated with her degree in psychology.

 At 25, Danielle knew she wanted to serve and protect her country.
 She joined the United States Army as a military police officer, and while securing a rooftop in Iraq, she was one of the first female U.S. troops injured in that country.
 Danielle lost her left arm — her dominant arm — to a rocket-propelled grenade.